milkteaninja/Toxic-Comment-Analysis/README.md

 likely to make someone leave a discussion.
 3. Toxic comment can be considered also the personal attack, the online harassment and bullying behaviors.

+The majority of previous work on toxic comments classifier are deep learning-based models like RNN, LSTM, and CNN.
+Deep learning-based models are hard to interpret, i.e. like a black box, and require huge dataset to get fair results.
+We wish to not only build a toxic comments classifier, but also be able to identify some high- level language features for toxic comments.
+Also, toxic comments are not necessarily totally toxic and may contain non-toxic information.